Skip to main content

 Third, certain provisions — such as confidentiality obligations, intellectual property assignment, and post-employment restraints of trade — must be in writing to be enforceable.
 Australian courts will scrutinise restraint of trade clauses carefully and will only enforce them where they are reasonable in scope, duration, and geographic area, and where a legitimate business interest is being protected.

-Fourth, for employers paying a salary that is intended to absorb Modern Award entitlements (such as overtime or penalty rates), a written agreement with an appropriate absorption or 'set-off' clause is essential to ensure the arrangement is legally valid.
+Fourth, for employers paying a salary that is intended to absorb Modern Award entitlements (such as overtime or penalty rates), a written agreement with an appropriate absorption or 'set-off' clause is essential to confirm the arrangement is legally valid.
 Without such a clause, employers risk employees claiming unpaid award entitlements in addition to their salary.

 What to Include in Your Full-Time Employment Agreement (Australia)